 How to Prepare for the Delivery of Your Wooden Storage Building

 You’re excited about the big day when your new wooden storage building will arrive.
-After making all of the difficult decisions related to choosing a size, colors, and added options that you’ll find useful, now it’s time to prepare for the big day when you’re portable garden shed is installed and you can move in.
+After making all of the difficult decisions related to choosing a size, colors, and added options that you’ll find useful, now it’s time to prepare for the big day when your portable garden shed is installed and you can move in.

 Will Your Township Permit Your Wooden Storage Building?

-Before you finalize the building order with your shed company, you should check with your township to make sure they’ll allow you to place the shed where you would like to place it.
+Before you finalize the building order with your shed company, you should check with your township to make sure they’ll allow you to place the wood shed where you would like to place it.
 Some townships will require a permit and some will not.
-Check your township’s website or give them a call to find out what the requirements are for installing a storage shed.
+Check your township’s website or give them a call to find out what the requirements are for installing a wood storage shed.

 Some townships may require minimum setbacks from your neighbor’s property.
 If the setback requirements create a problem for you, you may be able to reach an agreement with your neighbor to have the requirement waived.
 The agreement with your neighbor will need to be recorded in the form of an easement that will need to be presented to your township and recorded on you and your neighbor’s property titles.
 Click here for more information on creating a property easement.

 Your township may also have height restrictions for outbuildings or buildings codes that need to be followed.
-Storage buildings that are installed in hurricane prone areas may need to be anchored to the ground and built with structural reinforcements.
+Wooden Storage Buildings that are installed in hurricane prone areas may need to be anchored to the ground and built with structural reinforcements.
 In addition, you may need to limit the size of your building or have it installed on a stone pad to help control water runoff from the roof.
 Your township’s building code and zoning official should be able to answer all of these questions.

 Wooden Storage Building Site Preparation

-After placing your order you should immediately make plans to prepare the site for your new shed.
-The best storage shed or garage foundation is a level pad constructed using ¾” crushed stone.
+After placing your order you should immediately make plans to prepare the site for your new backyard shed.
+The best storage shed or portable garage foundation is a level pad constructed using ¾” crushed stone.
 The crushed stone allows water to quickly flow away from the underside of the building, keeping it dryer and allowing it to breathe.
-Another storage shed foundation option is a poured concrete slab.
+Another wooden storage building foundation option is a poured concrete slab.
 Some builders may allow you to have the shed leveled on concrete blocks, although this is not recommended in most cases.

 You may be able to find a local contractor to build your pad for you.
 Or if you choose to do it yourself, check out our blog post on building a shed base for your shed.